w3c-fedid/FedCM/explorations/HOWTO.md

 From the Identity Provider (IdP):

-* `FederatedCredential.logoutRPs()`: Sends a signal to specified RPs to logout the user.
+* `IdentityCredential.logoutRPs()`: Sends a signal to specified RPs to logout the user.
 * A request for the `/fedcm.json` configuration.
 * A request for a list of accounts that the user can use for federated sign-in.
 * A request for a metadata about clients (RPs).